The Anglo-American Hegemonic Cycle

 "The major stock market boom on Wall Street coincided with a virtual suspension of new international lending and a retreat of capital.
 New money from America stopped going to Germany, Latin America, or Central Europe in June 1928.
 All the hot money went to Wall Street instead.
 And much more foreign money, especially English money, was also attracted by high returns as compared to bleak prospects elsewhere" (James Dale Davidson & William Rees-Mogg, Blood in the Streets, p.207).

 "Not all countries implode at the same time.
 It is a series of dominoes.
 Europe and Japan must tip over forcing capital to concentrate in the United States" (Martin Armstrong, Unemployment the lowest since 2008, armstrongeconomics.com, May 10, 2013).

 "This one is a Sovereign Debt Crisis and as that happens, it will drive the dollar higher and create massive losses around the globe...
 So you have to go up before you crash and burn as was the case in 1931" (Martin Armstrong, Dollar - Trade - Reserves, armstrongeconomics.com, May 8, 2013).

-It has taken a Technology Bubble, a Housing bubble and now the Government-Bailout Bubble to get the world economy to the brink of the next Great Depression.
-The bursting of the third bubble, whenever that occurs, begins the dowwave.
+It has taken a Technology Bubble, a Housing bubble and Government and Central Bank Bailout Bubble to get the world economy to the brink of the next Great Depression.
+The bursting of the third bubble, still ongoing despite the interruption of the short and severe recession of 2020, whenever that occurs, begins the dowwave.